Innovation is in our DNA.

 Designed by Schenkel Shultz Architecture, this transformational, four-story facility will offer 71,000 square feet of exceptional spaces for Highlanders to learn, collaborate, and create.
 General contractor Balfour Beatty will begin the 14-month construction process later this month, with a projected opening at the beginning of the 2023-24 school year.
 The Porter Family Center will replace Johnston and Hale Halls, which will continue to serve our Upper School until the construction of the new building is complete.

-RANDALL partnered with KBR to assist with the commissioning process and the design-build for BSL 2 and BSL 3 laboratory spaces for the Research and Academic Center, owned by the University of Florida.
-This technical and specialized project was a LEED Platinum candidate.
-As part of the build-out, RANDALL assisted with Dadanco Chilled Beams.
-The BMS system obtained space pressurization requirements using Phoenix air valves.
-We installed custom air handling units and energy recovery ventilators.
-This was topped off with a 150-ton heat recovery chiller.
-This advanced project was completed within 24 months.
+RANDALL partnered with KBR to commission the design-build process for the University of Florida’s BSL2 and BSL3 laboratory spaces in the university’s Research and Academic Center.
+This project was recognized as a LEED Platinum candidate.
+RANDALL integrated Dadanco Chilled Beams and installed custom air handling units and energy recovery ventilators, which were later topped off with a 150-ton heat recovery chiller.

 Tohopekaliga High School (Toho), a new STEAM Orange County Public School, opened in 2018.
 This innovative project consisted of state-of-the-art classrooms, large testing facilities, an active learning media center, and many other buildings to educate 3,000 students.
 RANDALL Tilt Structures was on-site to develop concrete foundations for the multiple buildings.

 Toho’s outdoor learning facilities and classrooms distinguish it from other learning environments.
 RANDALL’s attention to detail and professionalism ensured that the project was finished within the 12-month timeframe, within budget, and with awe-inspiring execution.